openshift/managed-cluster-config/README.md

 [label](deploy/efs-csi/sss-config.yaml) to the cluster.
 The
 SelectorSyncSet:

-- Installs a DaemonSet into the `kube-system` namespace, running the CSI driver image on worker nodes.
+- Installs a DaemonSet into the `openshift-efs-csi` namespace, running the CSI driver image on worker nodes.
 - Creates a CSIDriver resource.
 - Creates a StorageClass pointing to the CSIDriver.